-There's more information below, but if you're ready to see if the domain name you want is available, clickon the Check Availability button.
+There's more information below, but if you're ready to see if the domain name you want is available, enter it in the Domain Registration Search form below.

 After setting up your own domain name, be sure to use it in your email address, such as:

 This adds a level of professionalism to your business.
-In most cases, you will have been provided an email address through the ISP by which you log onto the internet -- it's probably something like email@example.com or firstname.lastname@example.org.
+In most cases, you will have been provided an email address through the ISP by which you log onto the internet -- it's probably something like firstname.lastname@example.org or email@example.com.
 Rather than use that email address for your business, it is better to use an email address that's connected to your domain name and online business, such as the one shown above.
 You don't even have to have a website to setup an email account that uses your domain name.
-Here's information about the free Personalized Email Address that is included with your domain name registration.
-Need more than one mailbox?
-Check-out our full featured email plans.
+Here's information about setting up a personal or businness Personalize Email Address.
+Use this link for additional information on our ad free, full featured email plans.